HallaSurvivor/Blog/_posts/2022-08-21-monoidal-monoidoidoids.md

 > monads are "just" monoids in the category of endofunctors

 is a useful way to explain monads provided you're talking to another category theorist.
-How this hypothetical category theorist got comfortable with algebra internal to functor categories before getting comfortable with monads is beyond me, but weirder things have happened.
+It's not even that hard to imagine somebody who knows things about algebra internal to functor categories, but who _doesn't_ know things about monads!

 Of course, this quip is _entirely unhelpful_ if you're trying to explain monads to a software engineer with little to no knowledge of category theory...